LLouiie/intro_ml_cw1/README.md

 - Reproducibility: CV splitting uses the provided `seed` for shuffling.
 - Avoid training with empty arrays; functions validate shapes where necessary.
 - `plot_pca_scatter_with_regions` is an approximation of decision regions via PCA back-projection; interpret qualitatively.
+- **Coursework compliance**: Only uses `numpy`, `matplotlib`, and standard Python libraries (as required by the assignment).
+- **Implementation**: Decision tree algorithm follows PDF Algorithm 1 exactly, including depth tracking and left-then-right recursion.
+- **Note on scipy**: While `requirements.txt` lists scipy, the code has been modified to use `numpy.linalg.svd` instead.
+Scipy will be installed but not used by the code.